 Although the time frame depends entirely on the health plan, you can typically expect a decision in approximately six weeks.

-What challenges could potentially arise during this process?
+What challenges could potentially arise during the delegated credentialing process?

 Occasionally, the health plan may request clarification or revisions to your policies or procedures.
 Common critiques include: 1) the peer-review process is not fully formed, or there are specific points of contention with the process itself, 2) missing anti-discrimination policy, or 3) a lack of clear delineation between what your organization does versus what the CVO does (if you sub-delegate).